xh/hoist-react/README.md

 immediate use within an application.
 Most of these are built on / composed of Components provided by well-regarded (and generally awesome) third-party libraries.

-An central goal of the Hoist toolkit, however, is to provide a more **managed, normalized, and integrated** set of patterns, APIs, and links on top of the "raw" library components.
+A central goal of the Hoist toolkit, however, is to provide a more **managed, normalized, and integrated** set of patterns, APIs, and links on top of the "raw" library components.
 This enables them to work better together, integrate with and leverage core Hoist services such as soft configuration and user preferences, and appear to end-users as a cohesive and highly polished